 Using the federated model described above would require unification and transfer protocols to be developed.
+There has been recent development and planning of an integrated data system for Social Health, so it would only be a starting point for more complex efforts.
 The key pieces of architecture would be: